Add Roles and Permissions

 |---|---|---|

-| OpenID Provider / OAuth Authorization Server | Specific and verified pieces of information the OP/Authorization Server may issue as parts of ID tokens/Access Tokens to convey information about the client, user, or authentication event. | name, family_name |
+| OpenID Provider / OAuth Authorization Server | Specific and verified pieces of information the OP/Authorization Server may issue as parts of ID Tokens or Access Tokens to convey information about the client, user, or authentication event. | name, family_name |

-| OpenID Relying Party / OAuth Client | Specific and verified pieces of information requested by organisation's client applications to be included within the requested access and/or ID tokens to convey information about the client, user, or authentication event. | name, family_name |
+| OpenID Relying Party / OAuth Client | Specific and verified pieces of information requested by an organization's client applications to be included in Access Tokens or ID Tokens to convey information about the client, user, or authentication event. | name, family_name |

 For example of how verified claims look like, see the OIDC for Identity Assurance specification section #5.